zoonoo/azure-docs.ko-kr/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 <properties
-   pageTitle="ARM 템플릿을 사용하여 가상 네트워크 만들기 | Microsoft Azure" description="ARM(Azure 리소스 관리자)에서 ARM 템플릿을 사용하여 가상 네트워크를 만드는 방법을 알아봅니다." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using an ARM template | Microsoft Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"